browsermedia/browsercms/doc/features/design_integration.md

 * [BUG] View Image is huge rather than natural size.
 * [FEATURE] Sitemap - Implies you can remove sections with content.
 (Throws error when it fails)
 * [MINOR] Groups should be listed within a cell rather than wrapping.
-* [BUG] New Users -Can save users without emails, with duplicate emails and without passwords.
 * [PERFORMANCE] Google Fonts - Can we include them in the project so it works locally with no internet access.

 ## Implied Features by Design